 Melitzanosalata (Greek eggplant dip)

-Melitzanosalata is a Greek eggplant dip that shares many similarities to the original baba ganoush recipe.
+Melitzanosalata is a Greek eggplant dip with many similarities to the original baba ganoush recipe.

-We make this when we run out of tahini or don’t want to use our food processor.
+We do this when we run out of tahini or don’t want to use our food processor.

-To make it, roast the eggplant as described in our recipe.
-Then, scoop the flesh out with a spoon and add it to a bowl.
+To make it, roast the eggplants, scoop out the flesh with a spoon, and add it to a bowl.

 • 1/4 finely chopped red onion